Battle of Hartville: Confederate

 Based on Frederick Goman's order of battle, except where noted.

 Battle

 Marmaduke believed he was being pressed by several forces, so he diverted Porter and Shelby's columns along another road to Hartville.
 Meanwhile, observing this movement, Merrill marched his force directly to Hartville where it took a strong defensive position on covered, high ground west of the courthouse.
+Merrill's battle line extended 650 yards with no reserve.
 Shelby and Porter's brigades attempted to dislodge Merrill's force, but it was too strongly positioned.
+A mistaken observation probably by Lt.
+Dick Collins on the bluff east of town reported a wagon train moving toward the Lebanon Road.
+Porter placed his men in a column to pursue the supposedly retreating enemy.

+Coming under fire from the 3rd Missouri and the 3rd Iowa who were hidden on the far left side of the Union line with Sharps Carbines firing four to five shots per minute.
+That advance became disordered and the battle move eastward as Shelby's men came forward to support Porter's beleaguered men.
 Over a four-hour period several Confederate assaults were made, each being repulsed in turn.
 Eventually Merrill withdrew most of his force, although a third of the men under Lt.
 Col Dunlap never received the order and remained on the field until nightfall.

 Aftermath

 Elements of both sides observed the other withdrawing from the field as night approached, and both claimed victory as a result.
 The real results were mixed.
 From the Union command's perspective they had repulsed Marmaduke's assaults inflicting heavy casualties, but the Federals had been forced to leave the field.
 From the Confederate perspective Marmaduke had united his force and secured his line of withdrawal.
 He set up a field hospital in town and could claim to control the field briefly.
 However, he was compelled to make a rapid retreat into Arkansas and then an arduous trek to winter camp.
 Additionally, the frontal assaults had resulted in the death or mortal wounding of several senior CSA officers including: brigade commander Col. Joseph C. Porter, Col. Emmett MacDonald, Lt.
 Col. John Wimer, and Major George R. Kirtley.

 The raid itself caused great disruption of Federal forces in the region and a number of small outposts had been overrun, destroyed, or abandoned.
 However, the other major objective, the depot at Springfield, remained in Union hands.
 The successful escape of the raiding party did foreshadow the vulnerability of Federal Missouri to fast-moving expeditions.